jkstill/lob-handling/performance/README.md

 ## Conclusion

-The Perl pack() method is the fastest method for converting a CLOB to a BLOB.
+The C program is the fastest method for converting a CLOB to a BLOB.